nulib-oer/emps/text/100-social-networks.md

 **Subgraphs and Components**

-A network in which each node is directly connected to all the other nodes is called a **complete graph** (see figure below; this is a special case of a **geographic network**, which we will describe later.
+A network in which each node is directly connected to all the other nodes is called a **complete graph** (see figure 10.6; this is a special case of a **geographic network**, which we will describe later.

 A graph in which each node can reach all other nodes via a path is called a **connected graph** [@WassermanFaust1994].
-The graphs shown in the above figures are connected graphs.
+The graphs shown in figures 10.1, 10.2, 10.3, 10.5, 10.6 are connected graphs.
 Note that while not every connected graph is a complete graph, all complete graphs are connected graphs.

 If we take a subset of the nodes in a graph, including some or all of the edges among the subset of nodes (or, alternately, a subset of edges and all the nodes attached to those edges), the result, called a **subgraph**, is itself a graph [@WassermanFaust1994].